 Around the time of World War II Rakusan ran out of his preferred paper.

 He then repurposed some sheets of watermarked dai-oban size paper by cutting it in half and printing a 36 Series design on each half.

 There are a few documented 36 Series copies where half of a 100 Series watermark (turned 90 degrees) is visible.

 Each of those copies was presumably printed around the same time, probably just before the war.

-Edition I 36 Series prints were originally delivered tipped into recessed wells of presentation sheets which are embossed in their lower margins with the series title (reading right-to-left), 篁子生画選, Koushisei Gasen:
+Edition I 36 Series and Fan Series prints were originally delivered tipped into recessed wells of presentation sheets which are embossed in their lower margins with the series title (reading right-to-left), 篁子生画選, Koushisei Gasen:

 Presentation Sheet Embossed Series Title

 Because all early edition I prints once had these presentation sheets, a copy which retains its presentation sheet must have been printed during the 1930s.

 After his supply of presentation sheets was exhausted, Rakusan distributed subsequently reprinted copies loose or tipped onto plain paper.

 A limited number of leftover earlier printed copies of some designs on presentation sheets were still being distributed shortly after World War II, but by then most designs were only available unmounted.